Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 Coaching is often provided to a person on a one-on-one basis by a qualified coach.
 A knowledgeable coach will be able to provide tools, training, advice, and feedback, generally through a structured program.

-According to the International Coach Federation, coaching is defined as "Partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential."
+According to the International Coaching Federation, coaching is defined as "Partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential."

 The main focus of coaching is helping individuals to set and meet their goals, solve specific problems, identify their strengths and weaknesses, and improve their overall performance.